HackPlan/quark-shell-mac/README.md

 })

 // Open new window
-// "url" is relative to "public" folder
+// "url" is relative to "app" folder
 // Notice: You can only open one window at the same time,
 // or the later window will replace the former window. mw.newWindow({